alescrnjar/LLM_Experiments/README.md

-In this repository, I explore several prompt engineering techniques made possible by the library LangChain.
+In this repository, I explore several LLM techniques mainly through the usage of the library LangChain.
 Each directory contains a separate case, which I describe in the following:

 # SQL Table Agent